RISE Aquatic Club - Willowbrook

 National Group:

-Practice Recommendation: We recommend swimmers make five (5) to six (6) swim practices and two (2) to three (3) dryland practices a week to achieve the most from the season.
+Practice Recommendation: We recommend attending 5 to 6 swim practices and 2 to 3 dryland sessions per week to achieve the most from the season and continue progressing toward high-level goals.

-• High school student, or going into high school in the fall
+• Currently in high school or entering high school in the fall

-• 2 or more 14&U Age Group State qualifying times
+• 2 or more Age Group State qualifying times

 • 1 or more Senior State qualifying times